 All staff will understand the importance of challenging inappropriate behaviour between children and young people.
 Staff should also recognise that downplaying certain behaviours as "just banter" or "boys being boys" can lead to a culture of unacceptable behaviour, an unsafe environment for children and young people and a culture that normalises abuse.
-Staff will understand that even if there are no reports of peer-on-peer abuse in our school, this doesn't mean it is not happening.
-If staff have any concerns about peer-on-peer abuse, they should speak to the designated safeguarding lead (DSL) or a deputy.
+Staff will understand that even if there are no reports of child-on-child abuse in our school, this doesn't mean it is not happening.
+If staff have any concerns about child-on-child abuse, they should speak to the designated safeguarding lead (DSL) or the deputy (DDSL).